 Educational Testing Support

-As more and more children survive pediatric cancer diagnoses, the need for educational support regarding the after effects of treatment is essential.
-Current research supports the incorporation of attention to neuro-psychological testing opportunities to monitor acute and late term effects of treatment.
-Educational testing and success in the learning environment is yet another, and vital way, to improve the quality of life for kids with cancer and their caregivers navigating sometimes intricate educational systems.
+Educational testing and success in the learning environment is yet another, and vital, way to improve the quality of life for kids with cancer and their caregivers navigating sometimes intricate educational systems.

-• A community provider administers a battery of standardized tests and assessments to determine a baseline of cognitive and executive functioning that impact learning.
+• A community provider administers a battery of standardized tests and assessments to determine a baseline of cognitive and executive functioning that impacts learning.

 • Results and suggestions for learning techniques and modifications shared with the student’s education team, as well as a written report.